eblerjana/pangenie/README.md

 # PanGenie

 A genotyper for various types of genetic variants (such as SNPs, indels and structural variants).
 Genotypes are computed based on read k-mer counts and a panel of known haplotypes.
+A description of the method can be found here: https://www.biorxiv.org/content/10.1101/2020.11.11.378133v1.

 ## Requirements
 * gcc 4.9+